Coronavirus and weddings: what are my rights?

 You could also seek to claim a refund from the Administrators, however, this is likely to be very time consuming and unlikely to result in a full refund as the venue will likely have secured creditors etc. who are entitled to recover their losses first.

 If you are experiencing problems with your wedding venue or suppliers and they are refusing to return your deposit then please do not hesitate to contact me and I would be happy to act on your behalf in contacting them to try to reach an amicable agreement.
 Please email me on email@example.com or call 0161 764 4062.

 Butcher & Barlow have a team of Dispute Resolution specialists who are happy to assist whatever your circumstances.
-Although in accordance with Government guidelines, our offices remain closed, the Dispute Resolution team remain available for advice and guidance on any existing or new matter.
-Please do not hesitate to get in touch via email@example.com or email your legal adviser directly.
+Please do not hesitate to get in touch via firstname.lastname@example.org or email your legal adviser directly.